dmlc/gluon-nlp/docs/index.rst

    <http://gluon-crash-course.mxnet.io/use_aws.html>`_.

-Then install the GluonNLP toolkit by
+After installing MXNet, you can install the GluonNLP toolkit by

 .. code-block:: console

    pip install gluonnlp

 .. toctree::
    :hidden: